sgsen/sgsen.github.io/_posts/2018-08-08-ThinkingaboutSMEs.md

 ---
 layout: post
-title: "Why SME Lending?"
+title: "Why SME Lending?
+A Reminder"
 date: 2018-08-08
 categories: [SMEs]
 image: 'https://dl.dropbox.com/s/rlxppx25a26aren/blog_smezoomout.jpg?dl=0'
 excerpt: 'We care about small businesses because it is the primary source of employment in most countries.
-And the main thing that propels or inhibits the success of small businesses is access to financial services.'
+And the main thing that propels or inhibits the success of small businesses is access to financial services.
+Image below courtesy Kinara Capital'
 comments: true
-imgcaption: 'Image from Kinara Capital'
 ---

 ## Remembering to look up
 I went to a new part of town over the last couple of days for a conference.
 And because it was new, I noticed myself monitoring Google Maps pretty regularly to make sure I was going in the right direction.
 It made me think that I don't look at the big picture enough in other parts of my life.
 For example, I have now been moving around the SME spending space for a while, and I thought this was a good time to look up and take note of the bigger picture.
+More philosophically, the bigger picture then serves as reminder of why we do the work that we do.

 ## Five guiding questions
 Five big questions come to mind that might serve as a guide.